JohnTwenty/Projects/Derelict/Game/docs/SRD.md

 	An object implementing the Rules interface, that implements the board game's rules.

 At startup, the user is presented with the "New Game" modal dialog with the following fields:
 1. A list box showing the available server side mission files (the contents of Derelict/public/missions) The game.html URL parameters are inspected.
 Using parameters, it is possible to pre-select a specific server side mission file to start.
 In this case the appropriate item in the list box is highlighted.

         There is also a text prompt: "Drag and Drop a savegame file here to load it!"
 Dropping a legal savegame file will gray the mission selection and display the name of the savegame file about to be loaded.
+Savegames are mission files with an optional `rules` section that records state such as the current turn and active player.

 2. A pair of radio buttons to choose "Single Player" or "Two Player" game.
 	We can either have hot seat (2 human) multiplayer or human vs computer controlled enemies.